seveas/python-hpilo/docs/troubleshooting.rst

 ------------------------------------------------------------------------------
 Your operating system vendor wisely doesn't support older SSL protocols anymore, and your iLO firmware is too old.
-Try using an older version of your os, possibly in a vm, chroot or container to ugrade the firmware of your iLO
+Try using an older version of your os, possibly in a vm, chroot or container to upgrade the firmware of your iLO

 ElementTree.ParseError
 -----------------------